Los Angeles County Crime Scene Cleanup Narrative

 If for some reason I cannot do a job for available funds, I will help respective clients do their own cleaning.
 In fact, I will direct prospective clients to crime scene cleanup pages with pictures and instructions for cleaning up blood.
 I also have a web site called "do-it-yourself blood cleanup."
 So while my business is crime scene cleanup and making money helping people clean after homicides, suicides, and unattended deaths with decomposition, I also have a desire to help even when I will not profit from giving information.
 So do call even if you do not have money.
 It is important for me to help those in need of this very special type of cleaning at a very terrible point in callers life experiences.

 Every crime scene cleanup business has a mission, cleanup biohazard's in homes and businesses.
 This material includes wet blood, moist blood, crime, flaky blood, or mixtures of all three.
-Included with blood in these three states, other infectious property present during crime scene cleanup of a crime scene require time and patience.
-When a great quantity of blood or other potentially infectious material have heavily saturated furnishings like couches and armchairs, mattresses, and even carpet and carpet padding, care must be taken to disinfect the offending property from those material now soiled.
+Included with blood in these three states, other infectious materials present during crime scene cleanup of a crime scene require time and patience.
+When a great quantity of blood or other potentially infectious material have heavily saturated furnishings like couches and armchairs, mattresses, and even carpet and carpet padding, care must be taken to disinfect the offending property from those materials now soiled.

 We call "solid waste" that part of furniture left unsoiled by blood and other potentially infectious property.
-It's the same with clothing; although one shoe remains unsoiled and the other soiled, they both become solid waste once the soiled shoe no longer presents a biohazard risk to folks due to receive these solid waste property.
+It's the same with clothing; although one shoe remains unsoiled and the other soiled, they both become solid waste once the soiled shoe no longer presents a biohazard risk to folks due to receive these solid waste materials.

-Not all biohazard soiled property receive cleaning.
+Not all biohazard soiled materials receive cleaning.
 In fact, much of my work entails demolition.
 I demolish furniture, mattresses, and carpet.
 In short, I make decisions and I destroy.
 I receive your permission before doing so.
 Sometimes I save property that has sentimental value.

 Hazardous Materials Versus Biohazardous Materials